LiberTEM/LiberTEM-live/docs/source/usage.rst

     for future improvements while being backwards-compatible.

-In order to integrate LiberTEM-live into your experimental setup, we provide a way to hook into different points at the lifecycle of an acquisition.
+In order to integrate LiberTEM-live into your experimental setup, we provide a way to hook into different points during the lifecycle of an acquisition.

 `on_ready_for_data`